ICv2: Name

-ICv2 stands for Internal Correspondence version 2, named after a trade magazine published in the 1980s-1990s by Capital City Distribution.
+ICv2 stands for Internal Correspondence version 2, named after a trade magazine by Capital City Distribution which was published from 1982 to 1996.

 History

 Capital City Distribution co-founder Milton Griepp published Internal Correspondence, first as a newsletter and then as a magazine, until Capital City was acquired by Diamond Comic Distributors in 1996, retaining rights to the name.
-He launched ICv2 in January 2001.
+He launched ICv2 online in January 2001.
 The ICv2 Retailer Guides magazines were launched in 2002.

 In 2011, ICv2 began holding an industry conference on the eve of the New York Comic Con, at the Jacob K. Javits Convention Center.
 Held annually, the ICv2 event is now known as the "White Paper Happy Hour."

 Griepp (on behalf of ICv2) supervised the 2015 American Anime Awards balloting.

 ICv2: The Business of Pop Culture, edited by Griepp, was nominated for the "Best Comics-Related Periodical/Journalism" Eisner Award in 2025.
 In July 2025, ICv2 announced they had "transitioned to a fully remote company after occupying offices in Madison, Wisconsin for its first 24 years".
+In July 2026, ICv2 updated its logo and other branding.